two people talk to a woman holding a puppy

 Back to Top

-Step Six: Train Your Team
+Step Six: Train and support your team

 Back to Top

-Step Seven: Celebrate Your New Program
+Step Seven: Celebrate your new program

 • Explore every opportunity to celebrate this milestone in your organization’s history.
 Here are some ideas: